Hello guest, if you read this it means you are not registered. Click here to register in a few simple steps, you will enjoy all features of our Forum.

 Petri Kallio has assessed Posti's theory in his article "Posti's superstrate theory at the threshold of a new millennium" (2000), not available online.
 He writes that it is impossible to prove that certain sound changes were caused by external factors, and many of Posti's propositions are late even in Germanic.
 Moreover, it is suspicious why the Germanic speakers would not have any difficulties with Finnic vowels but only with consonants.
 As a whole, however, it is still probable that there was Germanic (and Baltic) superstrate in Finnic, even though sound changes cannot be seen evidence of that.
 Instead, it was like the case of Old French in England: it let a lot of loanwords in the local language, yet caused no sound changes, and eventually the newcomers were linguistically assimilated into the local population.

-JMcB, Anglesqueville, Kaltmeister And 1 others like this post
+JMcB, Psynome, Anglesqueville And 1 others like this post

 ~ Per aspera ad hominem ~